Security Details

 The information in dest.db is not particularly sensitive.
 It tells which archive files and hb.db.n increments are on which remotes, the size of these files, and the dates they were transferred.
 It is encrypted like the hb.db file, with AES-128, using the same key as hb.db.

 Like archive files, the dest.db file is copied directly to remote destinations.
-After the copy, more I/O may occur to the local dest.db, so the local and remote dest.db may not always match exactly.
+An HMAC-SHA1 authentication code is added to the end of the file before transmission and verified when dest.db is downloaded for backup directory recovery.
+After uploading, more I/O may occur to the local dest.db, so the local and remote dest.db may not always match exactly.

 Restoring Files